MicrosoftDocs/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/aad-b2c.md

 ## Resource Owner Password Credentials (ROPC) With B2C
 >[!WARNING]
-> This flow has been deprecated for public client scenarios due to security risks, use a more secure flow.
-Follow [this guide](https://aka.ms/msal-ropc-migration) for migration guidance.
+>The Resource Owner Password Credential (ROPC) flow has been deprecated for public client applications due to security risks.
+Microsoft recommends using a more secure authentication flow.
+Follow the official guidance on how to [Migrate from ROPC](https://aka.ms/msal-ropc-migration).

 There exists no API difference between a B2C and non-B2C scenario.
 The following content serves as a mini-tutorial.